The Vikings Didn't Just Terrorize the Medieval World. They Built It.

 "The Vikings didn't just terrorize the medieval world.
 They built it."

 That's the argument at the heart of The Viking Expansion: How Norsemen Reshaped Europe from Lindisfarne to Constantinople — the newest title in the Peak Grizzly ancient history catalog.
-And it's a case that's long overdue to be made properly.
+And it's a case that's long overdue to be made properly, drawing on sources like sagas, runestones, and contemporary chronicles to reveal the Norsemen as innovators who didn't just raid but integrated, traded, and governed.

 Beyond the Berserker Mythology